News from the INTEGRAL Science Legacy Archive (ISLA)!

 Beyond the specified data products, we invite you to contribute high-level science products to ISLA, showcasing detailed information about source types, event catalogs, or anything valuable for the wider community and further science.

-The archive ensures enduring preservation and reproducibility of results over extended time scales.
-Your opportunity to showcase work is here, stay tuned for a detailed invitation in autumn 2024.
 Community Products won't require validation by instrument-team experts but will be flagged as uncertified.
 To maintain scientific integrity, include a data generation description and associate at least one refereed publication with the submitted package.
 Details on mandatory metadata, like ObsIDs and postcard images, will follow.

 We particularly welcome SPI community submissions.
 Pending suitability, ESA commits to supporting ingestion and legacy accessibility.
 Your efforts will be recognized within the archive.